Jyyd/PNC_Estimate/README.md

 If you find this repo useful, please cite our paper.

 ## 7.Contact
-If you have any questions or suggestions, feel free to contact us:
+If you have any questions or suggestions, feel free to contact:
 - Yudie Jianyao (Ph.D. student, jyyd23@mails.tsinghua.edu.cn)